patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/tabs/tabs.md

 ### Secondary tabs

-When designing tab organization with two levels of tabs, it's important to create a clear hierarchy.
-To achieve this, the top level tabs should use the default open tabs, which feature a 16pt font.
-Meanwhile, the bottom level tabs should use the secondary open tabs, which feature a 14pt font.
-This will help to differentiate between the two levels of tabs and make it easier for users to navigate through the interface.
+Use secondary tabs to help differentiate between two levels of tabs and make it easier for users to navigate through the interface.

 <img src="./img/secondary-1-tabs.png" alt="Secondary tabs ex" width="1500"/>

 1. Primary tabs
 2. Secondary tabs

+Secondary tabs should also be used when tabs live within a component, or are in a non-full page context, like in modal.

 <img src="./img/secondary-2-tabs.png" alt="Secondary tabs ex" width="1500"/>

-1. **Secondary tabs:** These should be used when tabs live within a component, like the modal.